-- Mature on October 31, 2023. - Bear interest at 10% per annum and will be payable quarterly starting in year two being January 31, 2020.
-The Company has the option to pay all or a portion of interest in kind by way of common shares in the Company at a deemed price equal to the volume-weighted average trading price of the common shares for the period of ten (10) days prior to the interest payment date.
-In the event the Company elects to convert accrued interest into common shares, the interest rate for the amount to be converted into common shares shall be based on 12%.
-Accrued interest for year one will be paid on the maturity date. - In the event the volume-weighted average trading price of the common shares is greater than \$0.25 for 20 consecutive trading days at any time following October 31, 2019, the Company shall have the option to invite holders of Debentures to convert the then outstanding principal of the Debentures into Common Shares at \$0.105 per share (the "Conversion Price").
+- In the event the volume-weighted average trading price of the common shares is greater than \$0.25 for 20 consecutive trading days at any time following October 31, 2019, the Company shall have the option to invite holders of Debentures to convert the then outstanding principal of the Debentures into Common Shares at \$0.105 per share (the "Conversion Price").
 In the event a holder does not elect to convert the Conversion Price shall increase to \$0.15.
 Subject to the foregoing, the principal of the Debentures may be converted at any time in whole or in part at the holder's option into common shares at the Conversion Price in effect at such time.
 On the maturity date, the principal of the Debentures may be converted in whole or in part at the Company's option into common shares at the Conversion Price in effect at such time. - The principal of the Debentures is redeemable in whole or part by the Company at any time following twelve (12) months from the closing date plus a 25% premium on the principal.

 Management has concluded that the conversion feature of the Debentures meets the fixed for fixed criteria and should therefore be presented as an equity instrument in accordance with IAS 32.
 The debt component of the Debentures was measured at fair value on initial recognition.
-To determine the initial amount of the respective debt and equity components of the Debentures issued, the carrying amount of the financial liability was first calculated by discounting the stream of future principal and interest payments at the rate of interest prevailing at the date of issue for instruments of similar term and risk.
+To determine the initial amount of the respective debt and equity components of the Debentures issued, the carrying amount of the financial liability was first calculated by discounting the stream of future principal and interest payments at the rate of interest prevailing at the date of issue for instruments of similar term and risk, which the Company has estimated as 16.5%.
 The debt component was then deducted from the total carrying amount of the compound instrument to derive the equity component.
 The debt component was assigned a value of \$1,499,653 and the equity component was assigned a value of \$500,347 (less deferred income taxes of \$134,297).
 The debt component is subsequently accounted for at amortized cost using the effective interest rate method.
 Transaction costs of \$33,986 were paid related to the Debentures of which \$25,484 was deducted from the value of the debt component and \$8,502 was deducted from the residual value of the equity component.